Coastal Wetland and Seagrass Accounting

 | MFT1.1 | Coastal river deltas | Complex deltaic mosaics with multiple ecosystem types |

-National classifications may disaggregate these further based on dominant species (e.g., Rhizophora-dominated vs. Avicennia-dominated mangroves) or structural characteristics (tall, medium, dwarf mangroves)[8].
-For countries in temperate regions, the relevant coastal wetland types may differ from tropical mangrove-dominated systems.
-Temperate coastal wetlands often include seagrass-saltmarsh mosaics, tidal freshwater marshes, and brackish reed beds that do not correspond neatly to tropical ecosystem functional groups.
-Compilers in these regions should identify the most appropriate GET functional groups for their national context and document any classification decisions transparently.
+National classifications may disaggregate further by dominant species (e.g., Rhizophora-dominated vs. Avicennia-dominated) or structural characteristics.
+Temperate compilers should identify the most appropriate GET functional groups for their national context and document classification decisions transparently.

-Global datasets provide baseline information for national accounts.
-Global Mangrove Watch provides annual mangrove extent maps from 1996 onwards at 25-metre resolution[12].
-The Global Tidal Wetland Change Dataset tracks saltmarsh, mangrove, and tidal flat extent changes globally[13].
+Global datasets: Global Mangrove Watch provides annual mangrove extent maps from 1996 at 25-metre resolution[5].
+The Global Tidal Wetland Change Dataset tracks saltmarsh, mangrove, and tidal flat changes globally[6].

 Change detection